apocalyptech/minecraftxray/README.txt

 and the like, to know where I could still dig out and where I was right up against the edge.
 X-Ray will now default to the more-accurate rendering, but you can toggle back and forth with the "G" key.

+Minecraft Beta 1.9 changed the way fences work slightly, so that they will "connect" up to adjacent solid blocks.
+X-Ray will now, by default, render fences that way, but you can toggle it with the "C" key, in case you're viewing pre-1.9 maps.

+By default, X-Ray will highlight Silverfish blocks with a red tint.
+You can toggle this on and off with the "V" key.

 The rendering information popup can be toggled with "R" and is on by default.
 This will let you know what these various settings are set to.